nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 ## What is a problem? ##
 'Problem' is a concept supported by all the GP clinical systems that allows a clinician to identify/highlight specific clinical items in the clinical record as of particular importance to the care and treatment of the patient.

-Any clinical item can be identified as a problem, though the method of doing this can vary greatly between GP clinical systems.
+Any clinical item can be identified as a problem, though the method of doing this can vary between GP clinical systems.

 Examples of possible problems:
 *	Anxiety with depression